Can’t stop spitting during pregnancy? Read on.

 But usually, it doesn’t bother me.
 Thankfully.

 However, there was something about my pregnancy with Oliver that seemed to make my salivating become a real problem.

 It was horrible.
 I couldn’t swallow without feeling like I was going to throw up.
-And if I didn’t swallow, I felt like I was going to throw up.
+And if I didn’t swallow, I felt such severe nausea that I was going to throw up every time.

 So, the only solution was to spit.

 And I carried around a spit cup or bowl with me everywhere.